 This is the first of a two-part blog, and will focus on what to do while you are still in school, including gap years, options beyond school, institution selection, and choosing your degree.
 The second part, Beyond High School, explores what to do once you’re out in the real world.

 The topics discussed generally apply to all sorts of school leavers.
 Having said that, as I am a university student, there will be a focus on the things I know best.

-- Seriously consider a gap year
+1. Seriously consider planning a gap year

 If you asked a group of students, teachers, and parents, “What do you think of taking a gap year?”, you would get a sense of the stigma and misconception surrounding the topic.

 First of all, what exactly is a gap year?

 According to Macca Sherifi on gapyear.com, a gap year is a “constructive time out to travel in-between life stages”.
 It is a year to adjust to the sudden change between high school and adult life.

 What you do in a gap year can include taking a break from intense academia, exploring career prospects, backpacking and travelling, developing your hobbies and interests, and volunteering.
 Often it includes a combination of these, and more!

 Many high achievers and those who have great expectations of them imagine gap years as ‘only for lazy people who want to do nothing all year’.
 You may think a gap year would slam the brakes to your rocketing career plans.
 However, as Shakespeare advises in Romeo and Juliet, “they stumble that fall fast” – those who rush may stumble and fall.